 Lidocaine Eases Pain

 Lidocaine is a drug that helps numb pain.
-It's available in a patch sold OTC as Lidoderm.
-Lidocaine patches work well for treating one area of pain -- just apply the patch to the area that's most painful.
+It's available in a patch sold as Lidoderm.
+Lidocaine patches often work well for treating one area of pain -- just apply the patch to the area that's most painful.
 Don't use the patch on skin with any sores or open areas.
 A common side effect is redness or swelling on the area where you've placed the patch.
 People taking antiarrhythmic medications and those with liver problems should talk with their doctor before using this medication.

 Check Your Skin